+The Industrial Truck Association has announced it’s second annual Forklift Safety Day, to be held Tuesday, June 13.
 While most of you won’t be able to attend, there are things you can do to take advantage of this day to help create awareness about the dangers that forklifts present and how to minimize the potential for accidents that can result in injury or death, damage to your facility, equipment and financial losses.

-We’ve compiled a short list of things you can do on June 14th to improve safety on and around your forklifts.
+We’ve compiled a short list of things you can do on June 13th to improve safety on and around your forklifts.

 - Make sure all your forklift operators have been trained and that their refresher training is up to date, if applicable or necessary.